coderetreat/coderetreat.org/facilitators/facilitation.md

 Depending on your audience, it might be helpful to introduce Test-Driven-Development and the rules around Pair-Programming.
 If you feel comfortable with facilitating such an exercise, it can be helpful to ask people to line themselves up in order of personally perceived experience (without questioning it!).

 <div class="advise" markdown="1">
-The "experience scale" can also make for a nice matching for the first coding session!
+**Beginners Advise**: The "experience scale" can also make for a nice matching for the first coding session!
 Ask everyone to sort themselves by experience in Test-Driven-Development and then match those with little experience with those with most experience.

 Be careful to only do this once and only if the room is safe.
 A corporate environment might not make for a good place for people to *expose their ignorance*.
 </div>